cyuanjun/SIM-TIMETABLE-to-ICS/README.md

     - You should end up at the timetable page.

     ![Timetable Exraction 2](assets/timetable_extraction_2.png)
-    - Right click on the timetable table and click on `View frame source`.
+    - Right click on the page and select `View frame source`.
     - A page should pop up.
-Copy everything on that page using `CTRL + A` and `CTRL + C`.
+Right click on the page and select `Save as`.

     ![Timetable Exraction 3](assets/timetable_extraction_3.png)
-    - Paste the contents into your notepad and save it as a .html file (Remember to change the file type to `All files`).
+    - Under `Save as type` select `Webpage, HTML Only`.
 You can put any name you want, for simplicity we're using `timetable_data.html`.
+    - Make sure the HTML file is in the same folder as the python files.

 6. **Running the script**:
     - Before running, open up **generate_ics.py** and change `FILE_NAME_HTML` to the name u used to store the HTML data in the previous step (Remember it has to end with .html).